Originally written by Sam Bloom

-Given that Apple’s various iPhone models are by far the most popular phone in the country is Apple’s iPhone – 35% of all handset sales in the three months to June 2017 – there is one digital wallet service Aussies are very excited about: Apple Pay.
+Given that Apple’s various iPhone models are by far the most popular devices in the country – the American company had just under 45% market share at the end of 2017 – there is one digital wallet service that Aussies are very excited about: Apple Pay.

-First released down under in 2016 and available on all Apple devices, Apple Pay had a relatively rocky start with Australian Competition and Consumer Commission (ACCC) rejecting a bid by a number of banks to bargain with Apple over Apple Pay.
+First released down under in 2016 and now available on all Apple devices, Apple Pay had a relatively rocky start with the Australian Competition and Consumer Commission (ACCC) rejecting a bid by a number of banks to bargain with Apple over Apple Pay.
 Despite these beginnings, Apple’s payment service is now supported by a huge range of financial institutions.
 So which banks currently support Apple Pay, and how does the whole system work?

 How does Apple Pay work?

 Apple Pay is a type of digital wallet, similar to services such as Google Pay, PayPal or Visa Checkout.
 A digital wallet can store your bank account and card information securely, allowing you to simply use your ‘wallet’ to make payments without needing to use the card itself.

 Apple Pay lets you use your phone’s Near-Field Communication (NFC) chip to connect to an EFTPOS machine and make the transaction – all in a matter of seconds.
 You don’t even need to enter your pin unless the transaction exceeds $100.

 You can also use a digital wallet like Apple Pay to make purchases online.
-Rather than entering your credit card details every time, you can simply log into your Apple Pay account and buy things with a single password – done.
+Rather than entering your credit card details every time, you can simply log into your Apple Pay account and buy things with a single password.
 Services such as PayPal have made this possible for years, but Apple Pay’s creation of a unified platform across multiple devices is a big selling point for iPhone and Mac users.

 How do Apple Pay and Android Pay differ?